yess44909/Lichess-STB/README.md

 Please open an issue directly on the repository issues page

+## Pros

+Playable lichess.org matches

+Faithful in-game experience

+Move sidebar

+Quick playing

+Cursor box to help navigation

-## Todo list
+Viewing tournament list

-Fix chessboard bug when playing variants

-Interaction with in-menu right sidebar

-Better menu interface

-Add chatting
+SFX/audio played through the STB Player

-## Issues
+## Cons

-Making Bullet matches is currently impossible, as Lichess Board API doesnt allow Bullet matches for fair matchmaking.
+Bullet,UltraBullet matches are not playable due to the Lichess Board API prohibits utilization for fair play

+Heavily full of bugs

+Some lower resolutions may look odd or scuffed

+No analysis

+Tournaments are not joinable

+Chessboard issues (pieces dissapearing)

+No interactions with menu sidebars

+Themes are only customizable manually

+Most complex variants have unexpected behavior

+Correspendence matches make a in-game continous loop, so make sure to not have alot of ongoing matches

+## Todos

+Better chessboard maintenance

+More menus

+More variant support

+Chatting

+ChessTV (you get it)

+Enchanced resolution compability

+Interaction with most sidebars

+Promotion to a piece other than Queen

+Spectating your friends

+Viewing your profile user in-menu

+Viewing your ELO in-game

-## Supported models
+## Compability

-All builds are tested on MAG254.
+All builds are tested on my MAG254.
 Lichess-STB is compatible with MAG200 - MAG544w3

+Android Set-top boxes are supported.
+You'll need a STB Emulator such as StbEmu (from Play Store)

+## Currently mapped keys

+BACK = Exit in-game
+HOME = Exit the application
+F1 = Resign (automatically)
+F2 = Draw (status won't update)